Rent can be increased by a landlord if the correct notice period is followed and certain conditions are met. Rent can also be reduced.

 Landlords can also increase the bond

 When a landlord increases the rent, they can ask the tenant to pay extra bond money.
-This must be based on the number of weeks’ bond charged in the tenancy agreement.
+The additional bond must be lodged digitally using our Bond Lodgement webform – ‘Top up an existing bond’

 Tenants should pay the extra bond amount to the landlord when the rent increase takes effect.
-This must be lodged with Tenancy Bond Services within 23 working days.
+This must be lodged digitally within 23 working days.

 Rent reductions